Zebzab7/modeltomodel/README.md

+# DCR graph locations
+The locations of the public datasets provided from DCRSolutions:

+src/main/java/beamline/dcr/testsoftware/publicrepodataset/model<model_num>

+## Graphs used for "Applications of Model-to-Model Similarity Metrics to Capture Process Behavior in Declarative Models"
+Section 5.1 depicts 4 sub-plots in which the following baselines models were utilized:

+Top left plot: 89
+Top right plot: 5047
+Bottom right plot: 7188
+Bottom left plot: 7262

+## Research paper example
+The DCR graph modeling the process of writing a research paper used in sections 5.2.3 and 5.3 is located in:

+src/main/java/beamline/dcr/testsoftware/driftedmodels/ResearchPaperExample/ResearchPaper<version_number>

+Where <version_number> is each of the graph snapshots.
+Version numbers are 1 through 12), 1 being the original graph before any changes are applied.

 # DCR miner test
 This miner is constructed as a product of the thesis Online Discovery and Model-to-Model Comparison of DCR Models from Event Streams by Lasse Helm Trige Starklit.